-Staff should follow the school's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
+Staff should follow the School's normal Safeguarding referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
 This may include a referral to Channel or children's social care depending on the level of risk.
-However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or submit a referral via Kingston and Richmond's Single Point of Access.
-Advice and support can also be sought from children's social care.
+However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or submit a referral via Kingston and Richmond's Single Point of Access and via e-mail to prevent@kingston.gov.uk.

-The school, in recognition that students may be at risk of being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
-Such risk assessments are discussed with the Head, DSL and governors responsible for safeguarding to ensure the school's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.
+The School, in recognition that students may be at risk of being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
+Such risk assessments are discussed with the Head, DSL and governors responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism and are regularly revised.